deohs/coders/demos/data_import/border-wait-time/intro-web-data.md

 - XML is a sibling of HTML meant for data exchange (e.g. [RSS](https://en.wikipedia.org/wiki/RSS))
 - XML formats are often explicit and rigid in their structure
-- Browsers can display, but the format is meant for non-visual use:
+- Browsers can display XML, but the format is meant for non-visual use:
   - Go to [CBP Border Wait Times](https://bwt.cbp.gov/)
   - Find and click "XML" in the header
   - Right-click in window to "View Source" in your browser